 If I were to only pick one stock that I believe is set to outperform in 2019, it would have to be $DIS.
 2019, without a doubt, will be a big year for the mouse.
 With huge updates to the theme parks that will bring record numbers, a full line up of blockbuster movies and their streaming service, Disney+ going live, 2019 should shape up to be a magical year for Disney.

 Happy New Year?

 If we do find ourselves in a bear market in 2019, all bets are off.
-Fundamentals are important, but not as important market sentiment.
+Fundamentals are important, but not as important as market sentiment.
 One thing I have learned with the market over the years is many macroeconomic factors don’t matter until they do.
-And when they do, that ripping off of the bandaid hurts… badly.
+And when they do, ripping off of the bandaid hurts… badly.

 One last disclaimer.
 Before a MD recommends a course of action, the doctor examines the patient (eg. symptoms, weight, age).
 My opinions of valuations are centered around accumulating great dividend growth stocks where zero investment income is necessary.
 Your financial status, investment income requirements, and diversification might be very different than mine.
 Please seek counsel with your professional investment advisors before investing.